The United States District Court

 Are there annual dues requirements?

-Annual dues, no. Biannual (every two years), yes.
+Annual dues, no. Biennial (every two years), yes.
 Renewal fee dues of $60.00 are collected every two years, from Oct.
 1 to Dec.
 31 – the Biennial Renewal Fee.
 The next Biennial Renewal Fee collection period is Oct.
 1 – Dec.
-31, 2024.
-Bar members will be notified in the summer of 2022 about the payment collection process.
+31, 2026.
+Bar members will be notified in the summer of 2026 about the payment collection process.
 Proceeds of the fee are given in their entirety by grant from the U.S. District Court to the Federal Pro Se Clinic for staffing and operational expenses.

 Are there continuing legal education requirements?